mirage/capnp-rpc/README.md

 - `capnp-rpc-lwt` instantiates the `capnp-rpc` functor using the Cap'n Proto serialisation for messages and Lwt for concurrency.
   The tests in `test-lwt` test this by sending Cap'n Proto messages over a Unix-domain socket.

+- `capnp-rpc-unix` adds helper functions for parsing command-line arguments and setting up connections over Unix sockets.

-Users of the library will normally want to use `capnp-rpc-lwt`.
+Users of the library will normally want to use `capnp-rpc-lwt` and, in most cases, `capnp-rpc-unix`.

 ### Testing